TheTechAngle/TheTechAngle.github.io/_posts/2018-10-7-Appendix.md

 Organizing data for fast retrieval

 #### Lazy space allocation
+Rather than allocating space for the file content as soon as it is created, the data is written onto a buffer first.
+This improves the chance that the data is written in a contiguous group of blocks, reducing fragmentation problems and increasing performance.

 #### Serializability
 A transaction schedule is serializable if there exists a schedule where the transactions are executed in some sequence with the same outcome.